JonathanOkz/web3-kms-signer/README.md

 const kmsProvider = new KMSProvider.AWS(awsConfig);

-// If you haven't yet generated keys in AWS KMS, follow the steps below to create a new asymmetric signing key with the appropriate configurations. const keyId = await kmsProvider.createKey();
+// If you haven't yet generated keys in AWS KMS, follow this step to create a new asymmetric signing key with the appropriate configurations. const keyId = await kmsProvider.createKey();
 ```